Laboratory Information and Management System (LIMS)

 These are only simple functions of a LIMS, programmed in a relative database.

-batch generation, stratification, randomisation, generation of sample tables for instruments.
+More advanced functions for large studies can be batch generation, stratification, randomisation, generation of sample tables for instruments.

 It can also help information about instruments as service, calibration, tuning, training and more, about consumables and reagents and anything else related to the lab work.